naviqore/documentation/Writerside/topics/implementation/raptor-xx.md

 ## Foreign Function and Memory (FFM) API

-Initially, we explored the possibility of calling the C++ RAPTOR implementation from Java using the Foreign Function and Memory (FFM) API.
+Initially, we explored the possibility of calling the C++ RAPTOR implementation from Java using the Foreign Function and Memory (FFM) API [7].
 However, we faced significant challenges due to the complexity of mapping intricate data structures between C++ and Java.
 Ultimately, we decided against this approach.

 The FFM API (Foreign Function & Memory) was not well suited for our application.
 To send routing requests from Java to C++, C++ had to interact with a memory structure created in Java, which would have been very complex to implement.
 Since